ssant96/haas_new_adapter/ReadMe.md

 # Digitally Connected Manufacturing: A 2023 MTConnect Use Case Study at the Virginia Tech Learning Factory

 ## Introduction
-An improved working to the existing vtech-learningfactory-haas-adapter (https://github.com/mtconnect/vtech-learningfactory-haas-adapter).
+An improved working adapter to the existing [vtech-learningfactory-haas-adapter](https://github.com/mtconnect/vtech-learningfactory-haas-adapter)

 The main goal of the Learning Factory is to implement industry 4.0 across the available machines present.
 This project is to improve, design, test and implement a new adapter that successfully reads data from a Haas VF-3.